appserver-io/appserver/_tuts/running-typo3-6-2-lts-on-appserver-io.md

 sudo /opt/appserver/sbin/appserverctl restart
 ```

-Of course there is no need to change the port if you only want ot check out the capabilities of this unbelivable platform.
+Of course there is no need to change the port if you only want to check out the capabilities of this unbelivable platform.